austinfinn/flask_qa_toolkit/README.md

 # Test Data Toolkit
-This a very simple web application, but with Flask, that lets users query a database and make network calls.
+This a very simple web application, built with Flask, that lets users query a database and make network calls.
 It allows users to combine existing datasources (data from the db or endpoints) in new combinations.
-This simplifies the issue of finding test data.
+This can help simplify the issue of finding real test data in the correct state.